-I love capturing the joy of a one year old baby, pride of his or her parents and it truly comes together during a cake smash photo shoot!
+I love capturing the joy of a one year old baby and the pride of his or her parents during a cake smash photo shoot!
 I hope you are as excited as I am if you’ve already scheduled a photo shoot, and if you haven’t, I hope this provides answers to your questions.

 So first, I want to highlight the differences between indoor and outdoor cake smash photo shoots.
 I’ve done a great deal of both and I think it truly depends on the family’s preference.

 What happens at an indoor cake smash session?

 During a studio session, you will have a crisp and refined photo gallery where simplicity is highlighted.

 Cake: I often recommend families go for pastels and avoid red and brown icing for their cakes because needless to say…those colors don’t smash well!